Healthcare’s Invisible Glue

 After I located a gurney on another unit and got the patient ready, another nurse requested that I make a trip to the blood bank to pick up some packed cells (blood).
 When I returned from the lab, I found my team leader (nurse) at the medicine cart.

-On the way to dinner, I picked up a magazine which had a feature story entitled, “What Do Nurses Want?”
-I got my hot, soggy food, set my tray on the table and turned on the television.
+On the way to dinner, I picked up a magazine that had a feature story entitled, “What Do Nurses Want?”
+I got my hot, soggy food, set my tray on the table, and turned on the television.
 The channel I selected dramatized the story of a big-city hospital.
 As usual, the only characters given any airtime were, you guessed it, doctors and an occasional nurse.
-Everyone else in the show (housekeepers, technicians, secretaries and nurses aides) were shown as auxiliary personnel who did nothing but get in the way of the featured players.
+Everyone else in the show (housekeepers, technicians, secretaries, and nurses aides) were shown as auxiliary personnel who did nothing but get in the way of the featured players.

 The remainder of the evening involved collecting and measuring fluid totals from each patient and spending time with the family members of a man who died at 9:00 p.m.
 His death was not unexpected, but the grief his family experienced was far greater than they had anticipated (as is often the case).
 We called the doctor, minister, and mortuary.
-I got his body ready by taking out the IVs, putting in his teeth and folding his hands on his chest with as much dignity as possible.
-I finished charting on all the patients around 11:30 p.m., said goodnight to my co-workers and friends and called it a night.
+I got his body ready by taking out the IVs, putting in his teeth, and folding his hands on his chest with as much dignity as possible.

 Life tends to go in circles.
 Who will be there when you are feeling sick and miserable or someone in your family is?
 A nurse, maybe.
 A doctor, perhaps.
 Most likely, it will be one of my colleagues, a nursing assistant.